gwu-cs-sysprog/lectures/08/01_lecture.md

 Objects can have *undefined symbol references* that get *linked* to the symbols when combined with the objects in which they are defined.
 How is this linking implemented?

-First, we have to understand something that is a little *amazing*: all of our objects and binaries have a defined file format called the [Executable and Linkable Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) (ELF)^[ELF is a file format along side `html` for webpages, `.c` for C files, [`.png`](https://raw.githubusercontent.com/corkami/pics/master/binary/PNG.png) for images, and [`.pdf`](https://raw.githubusercontent.com/corkami/pics/master/binary/PDF.png) for documents.
+First, we have to understand something that is a little *amazing*: all of our objects and binaries have a defined file format called the [Executable and Linkable Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) (ELF)^[ELF is a file format for binary programs in the same way that  `html` is the data format for webpages, `.c` for C files, [`.png`](https://raw.githubusercontent.com/corkami/pics/master/binary/PNG.png) for images, and [`.pdf`](https://raw.githubusercontent.com/corkami/pics/master/binary/PDF.png) for documents.
 It just happens to contain all of the information necessary to link and execute a program!
 It may be surprising, but comparable formats even exist for [java (`.class`) files](https://github.com/corkami/pics/blob/master/binary/CLASS.png) as well.].

 ![A representation of the ELF binary program format by [Ange_Albertini](https://github.com/corkami/pics).](figures/elf.png)